Platform finder

 HalalInvestGuide catalog checks

-Our internal data normalizes platform category, country availability, minimum deposit, fee type, Shariah visibility, ratings, and review status so the page can compare unlike products consistently.
+Directory data is normalized for platform category, country availability, minimum deposit, fee type, Shariah visibility, ratings, and review status so the page can compare unlike products consistently.

 Manual review triggers